Water Is Essential, but Not Enough to Keep You Hydrated

 2. While Pregnant

-Morning sickness affects roughly 70% of pregnant moms.
+Morning sickness affects roughly 70% of pregnant moms1.
 Common symptoms include vomiting, nausea, increased sweating, and frequent bathroom trips, which speed up the loss of water and electrolytes.
 Worse, heartburn and indigestion make eating uncomfortable and less enjoyable, so replacing lost nutrients with food alone can be a real struggle during pregnancy.

 We highly recommend taking prenatal vitamins with electrolytes to help you replenish lost fluids and vital electrolytes to relieve dehydration quickly.